himalalps/ics23-hw/hw5.md

 ## T2

+What are the defining characteristics of a queue?

+## T3

 The following program has an error in it.
 What is the error?
 How would you fix it?

 ```assembly